A-I-nstein/rust_ESP32-C3/d3_potentiometer_led/README.md

 # potentiometer-led

-This program that let's the user control the brightness of a LED using a potentiometer.
+This program let's the user control the brightness of a LED using a potentiometer.